lmacken/pyrasite-gui/README.rst

 pyrasite-gui
 ============

-A graphical interface that lets you easily analyze and introspect unaltered running Python processes.
+A graphical interface for Pyrasite that lets you easily monitor, analyze, introspect, and alter running Python programs.

 .. split here